 While it is common practice to use instrumental observations to characterize modern SST variability, observational coverage [Deser et al., 2010] in the southwest Pacific is limited in the first half of the 20th century (Figure 3a), which leads to uncertainty in the magnitude of changes in ENSO-related SST variability.
-The SSTA signal in the observational product at Vanuatu (Figure 3d) is smaller compared to the Niño 3.4 region, but Vanuatu expectedly cools and warms during known historical ENSO events (Figure 1, Figure 3d).
+The SSTA signal in the observational product at Vanuatu (Figure 3d) is smaller compared to the Niño 3.4 region, but Vanuatu expectedly cools and warms during known historical ENSO events (Figure S1, Figure 1, Figure 3d).
 However, instrumental SSTA at Vanuatu does not document a clear difference in interdecadal ENSO variability (Figure 3f) as observed in the Niño 3.4 region (Figure 2e).
 The PDF of instrumental monthly SSTA (Figure 3g) for Vanuatu shows an increase in width during the late 20th century interval; however, the difference between the more and less variable intervals is small and not statistically significant (Section 3.4).
-The SSTA distributions (Figures 3e, 3g) have a large concentration of weak anomalies, and the lack of interdecadal changes in ENSO variability is most likely due to the statistical infilling of the climatological mean SST when observations are lacking [Reynolds and Smith, 1994; Rayner et al., 2003] (Figure 3a).
-Given a documented lack of variability in gridded SST products for observationlimited regions [Rayner et al., 2003], our modern coral-based SST reconstruction augments limited SST products and demonstrates the need for additional modern coral climate records from datasparse regions.
+The SSTA distributions (Figures 3e, 3g) have a large concentration of weak anomalies, and the lack of interdecadal changes in ENSO variability is most likely due to the statistical infilling of the climatological mean (i.e., zero-anomaly by construction in the data product) SST when observations are lacking [Reynolds and Smith, 1994; Rayner et al., 2003] (Figure 3a).
+Care must be taken when interpreting the variability gridded SST products for datasparse regions, as interpolation, infilling, and other signal processing techniques lead to loss of variance in these areas.
+Given a well-documented lack of variability in gridded SST products for observation-limited regions [Rayner et al., 2003], our modern coral-based SST reconstruction augments limited SST products and demonstrates the need for additional modern coral climate records from data-sparse regions.